What are the day to day operations of this route?

 Can I finance the route?

-Yes, company related financing for an estimated $77,000 for 10 years.
-Additional qualifications require a background check (no felonies).
-Down payment for the remaining balance requires a certified cashier’s check.
+Yes, company related financing is available for an estimated $77,000 for 10 years.
+Additional qualifications require a background check and a 10% cash reserve of the selling price.
+Down payment for the remaining balance requires a certified cashier’s check at closing.
 If more financing is needed you can review additional Financing Options Here.

 What are my expenses and overhead?

-Expenses include, but are not limited to: route payment (if you finance), fuel, vehicle maintenance, warehouse fee, handheld maintenance, insurance for your vehicle, and liability insurance for your business (Note: route payments vary for each distributor, depending on how much money you put down verses how much you finance).
+Expenses include, but are not limited to: route payment (if you finance), fuel, vehicle maintenance, warehouse fee, handheld maintenance, and insurance (Note: route payments vary for each distributor, depending on how much money you put down verses how much you finance).
 The current owner estimates $248 per week in expenses/overhead or $12,896 per year (Note: Expenses represent a cash purchase and do not account for finance payments if requiring a loan to purchase).

 What type of vehicle do I need?